-- Some countries have only 91 RON fuel available.
-The vehicles in these countries are specially calibrated to use this fuel. - 'Super Green' Plus 98RON unleaded fuel (where available) may be used as an alternative to the standard 95RON unleaded fuel.
+Some countries have only 91 RON fuel available.
+The vehicles in these countries are specially calibrated to use this fuel.

 Using unleaded fuel with an octane rating lower than recommended can cause persistent, heavy 'spark knock' (a metallic rapping noise).
 If severe, this can lead to engine damage.